The student cost of living in Germany is based on your accommodation type, the number of times you eat at a restaurant etc.

 To understand your expense structure further, let’s discuss each of them in detail:

-Rent
+Rent in Germany

-The main student living cost in Germany for international students is the accommodation cost.
+The main student living cost in Germany for Indian students is the accommodation cost.
 Your expenses as a student vary depending upon the kind of accommodation and location you choose to reside.
 Living in Germany is the most expensive in Munich and Stuttgart.
 Whereas, living in Dortmund can be pretty reasonable.

 German City